Yosemite West Property & Homeowners, Inc.

 Garbage Disposal

 All garbage dumpsters in Yosemite West are privately owned since there is no public garbage disposal system.
-Yosemite West residents can join the Yosemite West Trash Cooperative to obtain a means to dispose of household garbage.
-This consists of a four-yard dumpster on Henness Circle (at 7476 Henness Circle during summer and at the corner of Henness Circle and Azalea Lane during winter) and is available to cooperative members who pay a fee.
-The current fee is:
+Yosemite West residents can join the Yosemite West Trash Cooperative, space permitting, as a means to dispose of household garbage.
+This presently consists of one four-yard dumpster on Yosemite Park Way (Lot 207) and is available to cooperative members who pay a fee.
+The current fee is approximately:

 The fee is collected approximately every five months and depends on the number of participants.
-The more members, the longer the period.
-The dumpster is emptied weekly by Total Waste Management.
-Anyone interested in joining the Yosemite West Trash Cooperative should contact Pete Ulyatt at 323-258-6316 or by email at ulyatt@sbcglobal.net.
+The dumpster is emptied at least weekly depending on the season by Total Waste Management.
+Anyone interested in being added to the waiting list for the Yosemite West Trash Cooperative should contact Marcene Pedersen by email at yosemitewesttrashcoop@gmail.com or subscribe at Trash Coop signup

 Dumping household waste in the National Park Service dumpsters is illegal and subject to a fine.